wolfricoz/ageverifier/docs/privacypolicy.md

 - We will **not store** the legal documentation you provide.
 Only your date of birth and a boolean flag indicating that your age has been verified via ID will be retained.
 - This process ensures that your privacy is respected while maintaining the integrity of our age verification system.

+DISCLAIMER: Server owners using age verifier may use different methods of verification, the methods described here only apply to official ageverifier staff members.

 ### Age Restrictions